 How do I get my moisture sensor to read surface moisture (free moisture)?

 The only water which will react with the cement in your mix design is the total amount of free water.
 That is the water not bound inside the granules of aggregates.
-The “bound” or internal water is water absorbed into the aggregate granules.
+The “bound”, absorbed or internal water is water absorbed into the aggregate granules.
 When this water is at its maximum but there is no free water, we have what is called Saturated, Surface Dry (SSD) conditions.
 This describes the condition where the granules of aggregate are filled to their capacity.
 Your concrete mix design is always based on your aggregates being in the SSD condition.

 A colleague asked me why his aggregate moisture meter reads a (low) moisture reading but when he adds the correct amount of water to the mix, it turns out too dry.
 And when he adds more water to give the right slump, it exceeds the maximum Water/Cement (w/c) ratio for the mix design.
 If you have experienced this effect, read on.